-- Commit to participate in all Fellowship-sponsored programs for a total of approximately 6 business days per year for three years and ensure that there will be no conflicts with professional responsibilities.
-Field Fellows will attend two institutes annually (a Spring Institute around March and a Fall Institute around September).
-They may also participate in the JFNA General Assembly at some point during their Fellowship, and a 24-hour capstone experience during the last year of the Fellowship.
+- Commit to participate in all Fellowship-sponsored programs totaling approximately 8 days of travel (6 business days) per year for three years and insure that there will be no conflicts with these programs.
+Fellows will attend two Institutes annually (a Spring Institute around March and a Fall Institute around September).
+Fellows may be invited to participate in the JFNA General Assembly sometime during their Fellowship, and a 24- hour capstone experience during the last year of the Fellowship.

-- Commit to work full-time in the North American Jewish Community for all three years of the Fellowship Program and three years beyond (six years total).
+- Commit to work full-time at a North American Jewish communal organization for all three years of the Fellowship Program and three years beyond (six years total).